AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ## How do you personalize the shopping experience

 Successful personalization starts with shopper context.
-Building an understanding of the customer context requires data.
-In this section, you learn what types of data are available to help you build that shopper context.
+In this section, you learn about the data types that are available to help you build the shopper context.

 ### Behavioral data

-Behavioral data answers the question: how do shoppers interact with your site?
+Behavioral data answers the question: How do shoppers interact with your site?
 For example, do they:

 - Click a search ad
 - Watch a video